mattdburke/mattdburke.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Lecturer in Finance at Sheffield Hallam University.
-My primary interests are in asset pricing, behavioural finance, climate/green finance and bouldering.
+I am the WTW Research Fellow at the Smith School of Enterprise and the Environment at the University of Oxford.
+My research focuses on the economics and finance of climate change and biodiversity loss.
 I use this website to signpost to code repositories, showcase published research and host various teaching materials.